CharlesTack/mentalhealth/README.md

 - The element button must not appear as a descendant of the a element.
 From line 329, column 29; to line 329, column 62. _fixed_
 - The element button must not appear as a descendant of the a element.
 From line 338, column 29; to line 338, column 62. _fixed_
 - The aria-labelledby attribute must point to an element in the same document.
 From line 372, column 5; to line 372, column 118. _fixed_
 - (Warning) Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
-From line 77, column 17; to line 77, column 20.
+From line 77, column 17; to line 77, column 20. _not fixed_

 help.html:
 - No p element in scope but a p end tag seen.
 From line 80, column 17; to line 80, column 20. _fixed_